Kouei-Lin/Curate-Tracker/README.md

     Edit the `.env` file to update the registry addresses as needed.

-3. Navigate to the script folder:
+3. Install the required dependencies:

     ```bash
-    cd src
-    ```

-4. Install the required dependencies:

-    ```bash
     pip install -r requirements.txt
     ```

-5. Run the script to fetch data:
+4. Run the script to fetch data:

     ```bash
     python3 fetch_registry.py